-Enjoy a tour at the national park’s newest attraction, the Lakes Distillery, and learn how their world-class spirits are made.
-This is one for the whole family - youngsters can busy themselves completing a prize-winning quiz as they go around the distillery while grown ups relax and taste the spirits they see being made.
-There is also a Bistro serving lunch, afternoon tea and dinner, or why not take a stroll to the River Derwent, passing the friendly, fluffy alpacas on route.
-Guests with Sally's Cottages can even get special discounts!
+Enjoy a tour at the Lakes Distillery, and learn how their world-class spirits are made.
+This is one for the whole family - youngsters can busy themselves completing a prize-winning quiz as they go around the distillery, while grown-ups relax and taste the spirits they see being made.
+There is also a bistro serving lunch, afternoon tea and dinner, or why not take a stroll to the River Derwent, passing the friendly, fluffy alpacas en route?

 4. Go ghost-hunting at Muncaster Castle, Ravenglass

 Owned by the Pennington Family since 1208, Muncaster Castle is known as one of Britain’s most haunted castles and offers stunning gardens, an owl centre and magnificent rooms to explore full of cultural and historic collections.
 The home of Tomfoolery, various ‘strange happenings’ have been recorded at the castle over the years, from rattling door handles to mystical disappearances.
 When it’s raining, take a stroll through ‘Bluebell Wood’ and walk amongst the shelter of the trees whilst taking in the beautiful flowers.

 When the weather turns, head to the Rheged centre – Europe’s largest grass covered building!
 There is a 6-storey high 3D cinema screen, 3 cafes offering fresh Cumbrian food and drinks, shops selling locally made goods, a spa, cookery school and indoor/outdoor play areas for kids.
 The parking is free and there are lots of spaces available.
 The centre runs a programme of exhibitions and activities throughout the year.